-We are very glad to hear that the two Veteran pilots Peter Riedel from Australia have both made 500 km flights during last summer, thus gaining their Diamonds.
+We are very glad to hear that the two Veteran pilots Peter Riedel from rmany and Hans Wolf from Australia have both made 500 km flights during last swmer, thus gaining their Diamonds.
 We send them our congratulations.
 Peter Riedel was flying a Ka 6 and landed near Paris.

 Peter Riedel has been much involved organising an appeal to save the Ursinus Haus on the Wasserkuppe from demolition.
 It is the last of the old, wooden, original buildings and should be restored.
-Hans Jacobs designed his original Rhonadler in it during 1932.
+Hans Jacobs designed his original Phonadler in it during 1932.

 Letters from Britain carry special weight in Germany.
+Protests should be

+sent to:

-Protests should be sent to: Hessisches Landes-Amt für Denkmals-Schutz
+Hessisches Landes-Amt für Denkmals-Schutz

-(Hess Office for Memorials' Protection)
+(Hess Office for Memorials!
+Protection)

 Biebericher Schloss

 Bieberich (Rhein)

 West Germany